 user CPU time is the CPU time spent directly by the user task; format b.
-SVC CPU time is the CPU time spent for SVCs on behalf of a user task; format b. roll CPU time is the CPU time spent to roll the user's task; format b. user APU time is the APU time spent by the user task (on Model 3200MPS only); format b. processor time is the total processor time spent by or on behalf of the user task (= user CPU + SVC CPU + roll CPU + user APU); format b. task elapsed time is the time between start and end of task; format a. signoff date and time is the date and time, in the appropriate format, of the terminal session or batch job signoff; format a. elapsed time is the time between signon and signoff for a terminal session or batch job; format a. total task elasped time is the task elapsed times accumulated between signon and signoff for a terminal session or batch job; format a. total processor time is the processor time accumulated between signon and signoff for a terminal session or batch job; format b.
+SVC CPU time is the CPU time spent for SVCs on behalf of a user task; format b. roll CPU time is the CPU time spent to roll the user's task; format b. user APU time is the APU time spent by the user task (on Model 3200MPS only); format b. processor time is the total processor time spent by or on behalf of the user task (= user CPU + SVC CPU + roll CPU + user APU); format b. task elapsed is the time between start and end of task; time format a. signoff date is the date and time, in the appropriate and time format, of the terminal session or batch job signoff; format a. elapsed time is the time between signon and signoff for a terminal session or batch job; format a. total task is the task elapsed times accumulated between elasped time signon and signoff for a terminal session or batch job; format a. total is the processor time accumulated between signon and signoff for a terminal session or processor batch job; format b. time signon time is the amount of time left for the terminal left user or batch job out of the allocated limit; format a.

-signon tim left ne i U f is 1 1ser Corma the or at a. amount batch job tim out ne le of t eft che for allo the t cated termi d lim nal it; processor time i is tl he a mount of nroc easc or t ime left for the left terminal session or batch job out of the allocated limit; format b.
+processor time is the amount of processor time left for the left terminal session or batch job out of the allocated limit; format b.